s00d/logutil/README.md

 - `--regex`: Regular expression to parse the log entries or path to a file containing the regex (default: `^(\S+) - ".+" \[.*?\] \d+\.\d+ "\S+" "\S+ (\S+?)(?:\?.*?)?
 HTTP/.*`).
 - `--top`: Number of top entries to display (default: `10`).
 - `--no-clear`: Disable automatic cleanup of outdated entries.
-- `--show-last-requests`: Display the last 10 requests for top IPs.
 - `--filter-ip`: Filter results by IP address.
-- `--refresh`: Refresh interval for console updates in seconds (default: `5`).

 ### Example